 In our dissolution it says that he has the right to file for termination of support in the event there is cohabitation.
 Both my ex husband and I are in new relationships, and I did move into the same house my partner lives in, however we do not pool finances or pay each others bills.
 We each...
 Read more »

 At the very least you should have a face to face conference with an attorney.
 You should be able to find someone to do it for a nominal expense.
 You appear to be cohabitiatin and should have expected this to happeen.
-You are sharing overhead and living expenses, but I'd have to read your decree to...Read more »
+You are sharing overhead and living expenses, but I'd have to read your...Read more »

 As to the choices your given, I'd pick #2, but you need to specifiy that it is premarital and separate property belonging to one of you.
 "Filling in the blanks" is not the best way of drafting a complete and thorough separation agreement.
-You really should retain an attorney to represent you or...Read more »
+You really should retain an attorney to...Read more »

 Filing anything and getting a hearing would take much longer than a week, so you probably should give her another week.
 However, do it in writing and ask for a written acknowledgement and agreement.
 If she doesnt comply your remedy is not contempt, but a motion to compel and for fees if you had...Read more »